WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Run and test the node.js example

 You can use the regular Docker `run` command to run the WASM container application.
-Notice that you do need to specify the `runtime` and `platform` flags to tell Docker that this is a non-Linux container and requires WasmEdge to run it.
+You need to specify the `runtime` and `platform` flags to tell Docker that this is a non-Linux container and requires WasmEdge to run it.
 Since this is an HTTP server app, you also need to map the container port 8080 to host so that you can access the server from the host.

 ```bash
 $ docker run -dp 8080:8080 --rm --runtime=io.containerd.wasmedge.v1 --platform=wasi/wasm secondstate/node-example-server:latest
 listen 8080 ...
 ```

-From another terminal, test the server application.
+From another terminal, test the server application:

 ```bash
 $ curl http://localhost:8080/echo -X POST -d "Hello WasmEdge"
 Hello WasmEdge
 ```

-That's it.

 ### Further reading for the node.js example